pavlo-melnyk/offline-HCCR/README.md

 - based on a CNN called Melnyk-Net ([Melnyk et al, “A High-Performance CNN Method for Offline Handwritten Chinese Character Recognition and Visualization”, 2018])(https://arxiv.org/abs/1812.11489);

-- implemented in Keras with TensorFlow backend:
+- implemented using the amazing Keras library with the TensorFlow backend:
 ![Architecture](architecture.png)